 Gengo's translator rewards differ across language pairs and are based on several factors, including baseline rates in the industry and our translators' cost of living.

-The rewards total for each online translation job is displayed on the job details page and this amount will be automatically added to your reward balance when the job is approved by the customer.
+This amount will be automatically added to your reward balance when the job is approved by the customer.

 Rewards for offline jobs are added to your reward balance by the 4th of the month after the month during which the job was completed (i.e., submitted to and approved by the customer).

 For example, if you complete an offline job on March 15th, and it’s approved on March 20th, we’ll add your rewards to your account on April 4th.